 After reaching its height in 2001, Eolith came into financial troubles, and in November 2003 merged with M-Dream5.
 The joined companies operated as Eolith, but M-Dream's Choe Jeongho became its new CEO (from March 2004), and the M-Dream name never disappeared, but even outlived Eolith.
 Half a year after merging with M-Dream and shifting the main focus to mobile games, Eolith reportedly was in the black again for the first time in three years6.

 The merger couldn't save Eolith in the long run, though.
 In On June 3rd, 2005 it was bought out by another company called Netbrain7, eventually integrated in the pharma company Neurotech and thoroughly restructured.
 Eolith finally disappeared when it was renamed to Neurotech Pharma on November 8th, 20068.
-M-Dream, seemingly a separate company again, continued to publish mobile games until 2007, but then quietly disappeared as well (the M-Dream China homepage is still available, but hasn't been updated since).
+M-Dream, seemingly a separate company again, continued to publish mobile games until 2007, but then quietly disappeared as well.
+M-Dream China still seems to operate, though.

 In May 2008, a new company named Neolith appeared, which seems to own at least some former Eolith properties, as it uses the same logo and continues the Hidden Catch series (which in the meantime had gotten another sequel published by F2System).
 Not much is known about Neolith, though, as it doesn't have a web presence.
 It received government support of 160,000,000 Won, but never showed much of a result9.